qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 ================

-Managing plugins in general means loading or unloading them using the :guilabel:`Plugin Manager`.
-To deactivate and reactivate external plugins, the :guilabel:`Plugin Manager` is used again.
+Managing plugins in general means loading or unloading them using the :guilabel:`Plugins` dialog.
+To deactivate and reactivate external plugins, the :guilabel:`Plugins` dialog is used again.

 .. _load_core_plugin: